ndrewtl/airspace-jekyll/_posts/2018-01-06-occurrence.md

                                       outliers.td = 5000, seas = TRUE, seas.ref = buffland,
                                       zeros = TRUE)
 # species = "" refers to the name of the column which has the species name
-# By default outliers are occurrences further than 1000km from any other occurrence
+# By default, outliers are occurrences further than 1000km from any other occurrence
 # We can change that using outliers.td() with a value of our choice
 # We'll also test if occurrences are on land or at sea and if there are any zeros for lat and long